 Note: The Apple Device Enrollment Program is now commonly referred to as “Apple Automated Device Enrollment Program (ADE)” and exists as part of Apple Business Manager.
 While some of this information in this article is still relevant, we suggest that you read the aforementioned linked articles above to learn more

 Apple developed the Device Enrollment Program to help businesses and educational institutions easily deploy iOS and macOS devices.
-Even when utilizing mobile device management, the workflow to configure newly purchased iOS and macOS devices was complicated.
+Even when utilizing Apple device management, the workflow to configure newly purchased iOS and macOS devices was complicated.
 DEP reduces the number of required steps for a newly purchased device to be ready for use.